Lois: Kill or be killed. Clark Kent: Lois, you're talking about war. This is journalism. Lois: See, your problem is you think there's a difference.

 Everything's Better with Spinning: As the series progresses, Clark no longer needs to duck into a room to change clothes, instead spinning furiously and coming to a stop in his Superman outfit.

 Evil Brit: Lenny Stoke, Lord Nor and Nigel St. John.

 Evil Lawyer Joke: "You are dirt!
 You are filth!
 You are pocket lint!
 You are pocket lint in the pockets of lawyers!"

 When Lex dangles his lawyer over a pit of rodents ("The Phoenix"), Dr. Kelly muses over whether the rats will "eat their own."

 Evil Is Petty: Randy Goode, a world-famous philanthropist, does not take it well when the Nobel Peace Prize committee snubs him in favor of Superman.

 Garret Grady settles on West Virginia as a warm-up target for his Kill Sat, his reasoning being that the state should have picked "a more creative name".

-Expy: Rachel Harris, the Smallville sheriff who at least wants Lois to think Clark and her were good "friends" growing up, is one for Lana Lang, as they couldn't get the rights to use her name at the time.
+Rachel Harris, the Smallville sheriff who was good "friends" (or so she wanted Lois to think) with Clark growing up, is one for Lana Lang, as they couldn't get the rights to use her name at the time.
 An alternate universe Lana showed up later on.

 Fake Defector: Clark pretends to resign from the floundering Daily Planet and join a rival paper, The Metropolis Star, in "The Rival".